 This is the central professional course in the program's second year.
-In it, students will use everything they have learned so far, both practical and academic, to produce a journalistic website accompanying either The Ryersonian, the Ryerson Review of Journalism, or the television-news broadcasts.
+In it, students will use everything they have learned so far, both practical and academic, to produce a journalistic website e.g. RyersOnline.
 The focus will be on producing highly polished work and on meeting high standards of newsworthiness and thoroughness.
 Through detailed group and individual critiques, students will reach professional standards of achievement.
 Leading online journalists will be invited seminar guests and will take part in critiques.
 Antirequisite: JRN905.
 2 Credits